And the travel diaries are back! To read the previous part, click here.

 We finished off the day with a short trip to the Pacific Center (and Sephora for free samples), and a short walk around Gastown to see the steam clock.
 Beware: people in Gastown aren’t always nice.
 We got sworn at twice by angry people for no apparent reason, and it was a little frightening.
 There are also a lot of homeless people around there, and although that’s not a reason to stay away, it’s just something that should be mentioned.
 (On an unrelated note, there are also a lot of Starbucks.)

-Part 3 of this trip, which includes Lighthouse Park, Whistler and Squamish, should be up Monday, September 19th.
+Part 3 of this trip, which includes Lighthouse Park, Whistler and Squamish, can be found here.